Family Feud Bangladesh

-Family Feud Bangladesh is the Bangladeshi version of the renowned American game show Family Feud, marking its presence as the 76th international version of the franchise.
-The show is hosted by the musician Tahsan Rahman Khan. and is produced by Bongo.
-On 11 May 2024, it was announced that a Bengali-language version would air on NTV, produced by Bongo, starting on 27 January 2025.
-Stylistically, the show follows the look of the US version, as well as using the soundtrack of the British version, All-Star Family Fortunes, from 2006 to 2015.
+Family Feud Bangladesh is the Bangladeshi version of the American game show Family Feud, marking its presence as the 76th international version of the franchise.
+The show is hosted by the musician Tahsan Rahman Khan and is produced by Bongo.
+On May 11 2024, it was announced that a Bengali version would air on NTV, produced by Bongo, starting on 27 January 2025.
+Stylistically, the show follows the format and style of the US version, as well as using the soundtrack of the British version, All-Star Family Fortunes, from 2006 to 2015.

 Broadcast Details

-Episodes: The inaugural season comprises 24 episodes.